Sunillad08/Web_scraping_projects/README.md

 # My Web Scraping projects

 Hello , I am a student leaning **git** and **web scraping**.
 Web scraping is way to scrap data from website to use for any purpose.

+>I am using basic html data scraping approach as getting data from most the website directly is not possible or I don't know best way to do it.

-My projects are not best or fast but they works.
+>My projects are not best or fast but they works.
 I am improving my projects over time.

-My projects information:
+My Projects :

-**Data from Youtube trending page**:
+1. Youtube
 ```
-yt scraping: Takes trending page data in html format .
-Code reads and scraps link , title , duration , views , upload time and thumbnail image.
+• Youtube Trending page scraping
 ```

-**Data from Twitter explore page**:
+2. Instagram
 ```
-twitter scrap: Takes explore page data in html format .
-Code reads and scraps trending reason , trending topic and number of tweets on that topic.
+• Instagram Profile page scraping
 ```

-**Data from instagram's profile page**:
+3. Twitter
 ```
-instagram scratch: Takes instagram user's profile page data in html format .
-Code reads and scraps username , bio , post count ,followers count , following count and available posts info .
+• Twitter trending page scraping
 ```